Server Certificate Deployment Overview

 NPS1 running the Network Policy Server role service of the Network Policy and Access Services server role

-The NPS server is installed when you perform the tasks in the Windows Server 2016 Core Network Guide, so before you perform the tasks in this guide, you should already have one or more NPS servers installed on your network.
+The NPS is installed when you perform the tasks in the Windows Server 2016 Core Network Guide, so before you perform the tasks in this guide, you should already have one or more NPSs installed on your network.

 Group Policy applied and certificate enrolled to servers